SimformSolutionsPvtLtd/SSAppUpdater/README.md

 ### Installation
 #### CocoaPods

-- You can use CocoaPods to install SSAppUpdater by adding it to your Podfile:
+- You can add SSAppUpdater to your Podfile to install it with CocoaPods.
+Add the following line to your Podfile within the target block where you want to use SSAppUpdater:

-       use_frameworks!
        pod 'SSAppUpdater'

-- import SSAppUpdater
+- To use SSAppUpdater in your project, simply import it where needed by adding the following line to your Swift files:
+       ```import SSAppUpdater```

 #### Manually
 -   Download and drop **SSAppUpdater** folder in your project.